Anthology feature project

 As one reader put it:

 “Told with smart, pointed dialogue and a poignant understanding of the human condition, Love & Tonic is a raucous celebration of the beautifully messy ways in which people try — and so often fail — to connect.
-It’s a tasty and tantalizing low-budget indie that’s two parts Alexander Payne, one part Coen Brothers.”
+It’s a tantalizing low-budget indie that’s two parts Alexander Payne, one part Coen Brothers.”

 The Stories